Skip to main content

 A1

-So far, iCMS can be used for Personal Injuries Action, Tax Claim, Civil Action and Employees' Compensation Case of the District Court, and summons cases of the Magistrates' Courts.
-We target to roll out the iCMS for public use at other courts incrementally from 2024.
+So far, iCMS can be used for Personal Injuries Action, Tax Claim, Civil Action and Employees' Compensation Case of the District Court, summons cases of the Magistrates' Courts and bulk claims of the Small Claims Tribunal.
+We target to roll out the iCMS for public use at other courts incrementally from 2025.

 Please refer to the implementation notice(s) issued by the Chief Justice currently in force for details.
 The information can be found on the Judiciary’s dedicated webpage.